Anchusa arvensis

-Anchusa arvensis is a plant species of the genus Anchusa.
-Its common names include small bugloss and annual bugloss.
+Anchusa arvensis is a species of flowering plant in the borage family Boraginaceae.
+Its common names include bugloss, small bugloss, annual bugloss, and field bugloss.

 Description

-This is a hairy annual herb which may reach half a meter in height.
+This is a coarsely hairy annual herb which may reach half a meter in height.
 It bears small blue tubular flowers, four nutlets per flower, and one seed per nutlet.
 Leaves are very bristly and warty-looking, which differentiates it from similar species like Pentaglottis sempervirens and Myosotis arvensis.

-Distribution and Habitat
+Distribution and habitat

-The plant is native to Europe, and is found elsewhere.
+The plant is native to Europe, and is introduced in North America.

 Anchusa arvensis is found in arable field margins, sandy heaths, disturbed ground.

 In the UK it is a declining species with patchy distribution, however conservation status as of 2005 is least concern.

 Anchusa arvensis flowers April to September in the UK.